IceHe/lib/cmd/l/lsof.md

     - e.g., so that the output may be piped to `kill`.
     - `-t` selects the -w option.
 - `+|-w` Enables (+) or disables (-) the suppression of warning messages.
-- `-a` It may be used to AND the selections.
+- `-a` Causes list selections options to be ANDed.
     - e.g., specifying -a, -U, and -ufoo produces a listing of only UNIX socket files that belong to processes owned by user "foo".